-To be admitted as a highly skilled migrant income requirements are laid down.
-To be admitted as a trainee doctor or (guest) lecturer, the employer making the application must be a sponsor authorised by the IND (Immigration and Naturalisation Service of the Ministry of Security and Justice).
+To be admitted as a highly skilled migrant, income requirements are laid down.
+The employer making the application for a highly skilled migrant must be a sponsor authorised by the IND (Immigration and Naturalisation Service of the Ministry of Security and Justice).
 Authorisation is carried out by the IND.
 The authorisation as a sponsor is in a number of cases a condition for the application for the residence permit.
+Income requirements also apply for holders of a European Blue Card (i.e. a European work and residence permit for highly educated non-EU employees).

-Employees with a European blue card are employees who carry out highly qualified work within the European Union and meet the salary and training requirement.
-For the scientific researcher admission to the Dutch labour market is regulated by EU Directive 2005/71/EC.
+Employees with a European Blue Card are employees who carry out highly qualified work within the European Union and meet the salary and training requirement.
+For scientific researchers, admission to the Dutch labour market is regulated by EU Directive 2005/71/EC.